Playing with Fire (Kevin Federline album): Critical response

 Playing with Fire was panned by critics.
 The album holds a score of 15 out of 100 (indicating "overwhelming dislike") based on 7 critical reviews, according to the music review aggregator Metacritic.
 It is the lowest-rated album on the site, with its score being half of that of the second-lowest rated album, The Bloodhound Gang's Hefty Fine.
 A Billboard reviewer was critical about the production and Federline's rap, stating that, "in general, Federline enunciates well."
 A critic from Now commented that "his flow is generic and instantly forgettable and his lyrics are trite, inconsequential and full of self-importance", while Chris Willman of Entertainment Weekly gave the album an F, stating that the concept of it is "about squandering Britney Spears' fortune."
-AllMusic's Stephen Thomas Erlewine gave it one star of five, calling it "too serious about being taken seriously to get unintentionally silly."
+AllMusic's Stephen Thomas Erlewine gave it one star of five, calling it "too serious about being taken seriously to get unintentionally silly"; he wrote that rather than breaking any new ground in the genre Federline mostly emulated Snoop Dogg, wrote about repetitive topics concerning his fame, drugs, and parties, and relied on cliché beats while being outshined by the album's guest appearances.
 Jimmy Newlin of Slant Magazine criticized the album's producers for "half-hearted beats, annoying musical tics, and enough bass to make your speakers beg for mercy", and deemed the album "just as disposable and dumb as you'd expect."
 In a rare positive review, Ron Harris of Associated Press called Playing with Fire "a credible, entertaining debut", praising the tracks "Privilege", "Kept on Talkin'" and "Crazy".